-"Rate for Operations" Formula.
+"Rate for Operations" Formula

 Interim CRs have remained fairly constant in form and structure in recent years.
-In contrast to regular and supplemental appropriations acts, an interim CR generally does not provide specific amounts of budget authority for an appropriations account.
-Instead, an interim CR uses a formula to calculate the funding amounts that are available for continuing appropriations during a period of time.
-Specifically, an interim CR typically provides "such sums as are necessary" to continue funding at a specified "rate for operations," over a specific period of time, for accounts in bills covered by the CR.
-These rates, which are based on annual amounts or levels of spending, may be set in various ways.
-For example, funding has been based on formulas such as (1) the lower of the amounts provided in the House-passed version or Senate-passed version of the bill (assuming both houses have acted); (2) the amounts provided in a particular committee-reported bill; or (3) the funding levels available for the previous fiscal Interim CRs frequently provide rates that vary among the regular vear. appropriations bills funded.
-An agency that hopes to receive an increase in its fullyear funding level compared to the previous year typically would be subject to rate restrictions, and would not receive the increased level of funding for the duration of an interim CR, unless special exceptions were made.
+In contrast to regular and supplemental appropriations acts, an interim CR generally does not provide a specific amount of budget authority for an appropriations account for a specific time period of availability.
+Rather, an interim CR provides authority to obligate and spend funds at a statutorily prescribed pace, or "rate," over time, for an appropriations account.
+More technically, an interim CR typically provides funding at a specified "rate for operations" for accounts covered by the CR.
+An agency may continue to obligate and spend funds at this rate for the duration of the interim CR that is, until the CR expires or is superseded.14 The interim CR uses a formula to calculate this rate.
+These formulas, which are based on annual amounts or levels of spending, may be set in various ways.
+For example, funding has been based on formulas such as (1) the lower of the amounts provided in the House-passed version or Senate-passed version of the bill (assuming both houses have acted); (2) the amounts provided in a particular committee-reported bill; or (3) the funding levels available for the previous fiscal year.
+Interim CRs frequently provide rates that vary among the regular appropriations bills funded.
+Under an interim CR's formula, an agency that ultimately expects to receive a substantial increase in its full-year funding level compared to the previous year typically would be subject to rate restrictions and would not receive the increased level of funding for the duration of the interim CR, unless special exceptions were made.